NEW PATIENT REGISTRATION POLICY

 New patients should submit a New Patient Registration Form/Health Questionnaire.
 The Practice will accept patients onto its list whilst it remains “Open”.
 If the list is closed, the Practice will only accept registrations of immediate family members of patients who are already registered and only if such relatives reside permanently at the registered patient’s address.
-Proof of residence may be required however there is no contractual obligation to request this.

 Patients will not be unreasonably refused registration, and “unreasonable” includes refusal based on:

 - Gender or sexual orientation